NARUDESIGNS/date-peeker/README.md

 Feel free to contribute if you've got any feature or found any bug. <br>
 You're also welcome to reuse this however you please.

+Also, some improvement features are yet to be added and they include:
+* If you hit `esc` key, return to calendar view
+* Add functionality for arrow buttons
+* Make year input for users to type in year

 # Contributing to this project
 You are welcome to contribute to this project.
 Please create a different branch for your contribution describing the feature or bug you want to fix, for example